 Rescission of Review

-Pursuant to 19 CFR 351.213(d)(1), the Department will rescind an administrative review if the party that requested the review withdraws its request within 90 days of the publication of the notice of initiation of the requested review.
-Petitioner withdrew its request within the 90-day deadline.
-No other parties requested an administrative review of the antidumping duty order.
-As a result, we are rescinding the administrative review of lightweight thermal paper from the PRC for the period November 1, 2012, through October 31, 2013.
+Pursuant to 19 CFR 351.213(d)(1), Commerce will rescind an administrative review, in whole or in part, if the party or parties that requested a review withdraws the request within 90 days of the publication date of the notice of initiation of the requested review.
+Appvion timely submitted a request to withdraw its request for an administrative review for all companies for which an administrative review was initiated.
+No other party requested an administrative review of the order.
+Therefore, in accordance with 19 CFR 351.213(d)(1), we are rescinding this review, in its entirety.

-The Department will instruct U.S. Customs and Border Protection (“CBP”) to assess antidumping duties on all appropriate entries.
-Because the Department is rescinding this administrative review in its entirety, the entries to which this administrative review pertained shall be assessed antidumping duties at rates equal to the cash deposit of estimated antidumping duties required at the time of entry, or withdrawal from warehouse, for consumption, in accordance with 19 CFR 351.212(c)(1)(i).
-The Department intends to issue appropriate assessment instructions to CBP 15 days after the publication of this notice.
+Commerce will instruct U.S. Customs and Border Protection (CBP) to assess antidumping duties on all appropriate entries of LWTP from China.
+Antidumping duties shall be assessed at rates equal to the cash deposit of estimated antidumping duties required at the time of entry, or withdrawal from warehouse, for consumption in accordance with 19 CFR 351.212(c)(1)(i).
+Commerce intends to issue appropriate assessment instructions to CBP 35 days after the date of publication of this notice in the Federal Register.

-This notice serves as a final reminder to importers of their responsibility under 19 CFR 351.402(f)(2) to file a Start Printed Page 19868certificate regarding the reimbursement of antidumping duties prior to liquidation of the relevant entries during this review period.
-Failure to comply with this requirement could result in the Department's presumption that reimbursement of the antidumping duties occurred and the subsequent assessment of doubled antidumping duties.
+This notice serves as the only reminder to importers whose entries will be liquidated as a result of this rescission notice, of their responsibility under 19 CFR 351.402(f)(2) to file a certificate regarding the reimbursement of antidumping and/or countervailing duties prior to liquidation of the relevant entries during this review period.
+Failure to comply with this requirement could result in the presumption that reimbursement of the antidumping and/or countervailing duties occurred and the subsequent assessment of double antidumping duties.

-This notice also serves as a final reminder to parties subject to administrative protective order (“APO”) of their responsibility concerning the return or destruction of proprietary information disclosed under APO in accordance with 19 CFR 351.305, which continues to govern business proprietary information in this segment of the proceeding.
+This notice also serves as a reminder to all parties subject to administrative protective order (APO) of their responsibility concerning the disposition of proprietary information disclosed under APO in accordance with 19 CFR 351.305(a)(3).
 Timely written notification of the return/destruction of APO materials or conversion to judicial protective order is hereby requested.
 Failure to comply with the regulations and terms of an APO is a violation which is subject to sanction.